Queensland Container Refund

 At TOMRA sites you can link their app with your PayPal account and receive your refund from Reverse Vending Machines this way.

 TOMRA sites are affiliated with Woolworths and will offer you a Woolsworths voucher, Envirobank sites are affiliated with Coles and will offer you a Coles voucher.
 The voucher at TOMRA sites will be via the app if you used it otherwise it will be via paper voucher.

-The government claims that over 230 CRPs are available from day one however the list shows that of the 241 on the list that 40 are TBA!
+The government claims that over 230 CRPs are available from day one however the 241 on the list that 40 are TBA!
 See list below.
 There are only 201 locations available from day one according to the list provided by the government and further some of the locations are “pop up” facilities that will only operate on an part-time basis like weekends.